 Lydia imbibes some more of her beverage.
 I do the same, returning one hand briefly to the lukewarm cup.

-“I’ll find a way to serve in some other capacity.
+“I’ll serve in some other capacity.
 Maybe I’ll join the merchant marine.
 That way I can enjoy continuous gravity simulation on long runs to the Republic.
 Don’t think I could stomach making the jaunt across The Bary to Lux or The Alizarin Twins, though.
 That’s far too much time away from home.”

 “There’s only so many of those, sis.
-Besides, we’ve got to be able to stomach the drugs for readiness.
+Besides, we’ve got to stomach the drugs for readiness.
 If I can’t, or they don’t work, I can’t continue to be an officer.
 That’s just regulation.”

 “Fuck,” I whisper, grasping her hands tighter.
 “I’m so sorry, Lydia.”